October 21st, 2019 Last Updated on: July 6th, 2021

 Lyda Conley (1868–1946)

-Eliza “Lyda” Burton Conley was born a member of the Wyandotte tribe and descendant of a chief, and Andrew Conley.
-She is best known for being the very first Native American to argue a case in the Supreme Court—and only the third woman at that time, according to Women's History.
+Eliza “Lyda” Burton Conley was born a member of the Wyandotte tribe and descendant of a chief and Andrew Conley.
+She is best known for being the very first Native American and first Native American woman to argue a case in the Supreme Court—and only the third woman at that time, according to Women's History.

 Unfortunately, in 1906 Congress decided that the cemetery land could be sold and the bodies moved.
 Lyda would not have this, so she fought with everything she had.
 And finally, in 1910, she went to the Supreme Court.
 While she lost her battle in court that day, Kansas state senator and fellow Native American, Charles Curtis, who later became U.S. Vice President, helped her by passing a law to protect the cemetery.
 With his help along with Conley’s continuous efforts to keep people off the land, they were able to stop the government's plan.
 In the end, Conley was buried next to her sister in the Huron Indian Cemetery.